Board Certified Podiatrists | Expert Foot & Ankle Care

 RA Foot Care at Balance Foot & Ankle

 Dr. Biernacki at Balance Foot & Ankle provides RA foot management in collaboration with the patient’s rheumatologist — orthotic fitting, callus care, deformity monitoring, and surgical referral coordination when progressive deformity threatens function.
-Call (810) 206-1402 for a comprehensive RA foot evaluation.
+Call (810) 206-1402 for a thorough RA foot evaluation.

 RA Causing Foot Problems?
 Get Expert Podiatric Care.